 Design of buildings and their approaches to meet the needs of disabled people.
 Code of practice

 Guidance on accessibility of large hotel premises and hotel chains

 Sponsored by the Equality and Human Rights Commission and VisitBritain

 Download our consumers' guide to the British Standard for Web Accessibility (BS 8878)

-Design of accessible housing.
-Lifetime home.
+Design of accessible and adaptable general needs housing.
 Code of practice